Thailand, Cambodia & Vietnam

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 1Begin your holiday with an overnight flight to Bangkok via Singapore.

 Day 3Immerse yourself in Thai culture, today, on a full-day sightseeing tour.
 Your first stop will be the colourful floating markets at Damnoen Saduak.
 Watch as the locals buy fresh produce from the traders on the boats, then head back into Bangkok for a guided tour.
 See the Royal Island, where the Grand Palace adjoins the Wat Phra Kaew temple with its Emerald Buddha, as well as the less formal Wat Pho temple, home to the gigantic Reclining Buddha, and the five-and-a-half-ton Golden Buddha at Chinatown’s Wat Traimit.

 Day 4Relax in Bangkok, or perhaps join today's optional River Kwai and the Death Railway excursion.
 Travel by train, through a fascinating landscape of rice fields and sugar-cane plantations and into the Thai jungle, to Nam Tok Sai Yok Noi.
 Enjoy lunch, and visit Kanchanaburi's beautifully-tended war cemeteries as well as the various museums connected with this area's tragic WWII history, the construction of the Death Railway and the infamous Bridge over the River Kwai.

-Day 6Today you travel to the village of Ksach Poy, on the banks of the Sangker River, which is home to some delightful traditional wooden Khmer stilt-houses.
-After time to explore, we'll head to the colourful market town of Siem Reap, home to the archaeological Angkor National Museum, and gateway to the incredible temple complex of Angkor Thom.
-This evening, you'll get your first taste of traditional Cambodian culture at an included dinner and dance show.
+Day 6Today you travel to Wat Ek Phnom, a pre Angkor Period temple situated on the banks of the Sandker River.
+Later, enjoy a ride on a Bamboo Train through the Battambang countryside before continuing to the colourful market town of Siem Reap, home to the archaeological Angkor National Museum, and your gateway to the incredible temple complex of Angkor Thom.